Georgije Đokić: Biography

-He was born on May 6 (Saint George's Day in the Serbian Orthodox Church) as Đorđe Đokić in the village of Crnjelovo Gornje near Bijeljina to father Hadži-Krsta and mother Krunija (née Arsenović) who gave their children to the church.
-The bishop's brother Konstantin is also a retired bishop having served as the Bishop of Central Europe from 1991 to 2013, his other brother Ljubomir is a priest in Vršani near Bijeljina, and his sister Nadežda is a nun in the Tavna monastery.
+He was born on May 6, 1949 as Đorđe Đokić in the village of Crnjelovo Gornje near Bijeljina to father Krsto and mother Krunija (née Arsenović).
+His brother Konstantin is also a retired bishop having served as the Bishop of Central Europe from 1991 to 2013, his other brother Ljubomir is a retired priest who served in Vršani near Bijeljina, and his sister Nadežda is a nun in the Tavna monastery.

-From 1967 to 1969, he was part of the first generation of students at a two-year monastic school in the Ostrog monastery at a time when the manager and professor was hieromonk Irinej (Gavrilović), who was later the Patriarch of the Serbian Orthodox Church from 2010 to 2020.
+From 1967 to 1969, he was part of the first generation of students at a two-year monastic school in the Ostrog monastery at a time when the manager and professor was hieromonk Irinej (Gavrilović), who was later the Patriarch of the Serbian Orthodox Church.
 Pupils of the same generation were also future bishops: Bishop of Britain and Scandinavia Dositej (Motika), Bishop of Šumadija Jovan (Mladenović) and Bishop of Valjevo Milutin.
 He served from 1971 to 1982 as a hieromonk and clergyman in the Tavna monastery.
 At that time, he graduated from the Theological Seminary of Sremski Karlovci, and the Faculty of Theology at the University of Belgrade.